sowjanyasegu/Falkor_HackX/README.md

 System that recommends diet plan based on human disease, genetic history and also can be used to maintain health profile.

-By taking the health profile of a person, the diet plan an individual is recommended from our web app which is backed by ML model.
+By taking the health profile of a person, the diet plan of an individual is recommended from our web app which is backed by ML model.

 Technologies we used:
-Django
+Django,
 Data Science , ML , AI
 Bootsrap